Peroneal Tendon Tear

 Physical Therapy is the best and most evidence-based form of treatment for Posterior Tibial Tendonitis.
 It covers an array of forms of treatment and we will cover the most effective.
 Following a clinical assessment to confirm a diagnosis of Posterior Tibial Tendonitis treatment can include massage to reduce pain levels, mobalisations of the ankle joint to reduce stiffness or assisted stretching exercises.

 Posterior Tibial Tendonitis Taping is an effective way to offload the Posterior Tibial Tendon, helping to reduce pain levels.
 This usually involves a rigid figure-6 ankle taping.
 Some Therapists may consider KT Tape but there is little evidence to support its use while a Posterior Tibial Tendonitis brace is effective at supporting the ankle and providing pain relief.
-This is a short to medium-term solution.
+This is a short to the medium-term solution.

 Activity modification involves managing the amount of time on your feet to facilitate recovery.
 Usually, with runners, we try to keep them running, at a reduced volume.
 This is important to keep some load going through the tendon.
 This helps to facilitate strengthening exercises for Posterior Tibial Tendonitis which is the most effective form of treatment for Posterior Tibial Tendonitis.
 These normally begin as band strengthening, progressing into weight bearing and then hopping exercises.

 A Gait Analysis may be required if your therapist feels a biomechanical issue is causing your pain, they might assess your gait using a slow-motion video to identify the reason.
-Insoles or Orthotics may be prescribed as these are a very effective long term solution for pain relief
+Insoles or Orthotics may be prescribed as these are a very effective long-term solution for pain relief

 Other forms of treatment may include acupuncture for pain relief.
-Night splints have minimal benefit and compliance is poor as they are uncomfortable to wear while shoe inserts can provide temporary relief but they are not a long term solution.
+Night splints have minimal benefit and compliance is poor as they are uncomfortable to wear while shoe inserts can provide temporary relief but they are not a long-term solution.

 In most cases, physical therapy consisting of nonsurgical treatment methods such as activity modification, taping, and strengthening exercises cure Posterior Tibial Tendonitis.
 In very irritable cases a boot or custom orthotic may be required while surgery is only necessary in severe cases.